itsyanes/web-scraper/docs/string.md

 ## Strings

-This functions are built on top of string.h functions.
+These functions are built on top of string.h functions.
 They add a smoother way of handling strings without having to worry too much about the underlying constraints of C strings.

 ### Description

 This Module provides String not to be confused with string. string are just a macro for char * whereas String is a higher-level wrapper for string instances.
 String structures contain a pointer to a Prototype object that contains a pointer to all String methods.
 Therefore, all String methods are accessed through its Prototype as shown in the examples below.
+Every String handles its own string object, if you supply another allocated string to any of the functions taking a string as a parameter, you could free it right after the function call as it is not needed by the String wrapper.
+You could also supply a string litteral if it is more suitable to your needs as it will not impact the way a String instance works.

 ### Table of Contents